gohugoio/hugo/content/taxonomies/overview.md

 * Year
 * Awards

-I would then specify in each movies front-matter the specific terms for each of those taxonomies.
+I would then specify in each movie’s front-matter the specific terms for each of those taxonomies.
 Hugo would then automatically create pages for each Actor, Director, Studio, Genre, Year and Award listing all of the Movies that matched that specific Actor, Director, etc.